okikio/native/packages/animate/README.md

 });
 ```

+## Memory Management
+I have found that CSS Animations tend more often than not to be the cause of memory leaks in websites.
+Javascript has become so efficient that it can effectively garbage collect js animations, however, I have found it is exceptionally difficult to manage looped animation be very careful of memory (CSS and JS Animations), they eat up large ammounts of memory and cpu when left running for long periods of time.
+I would suggest making all your animations only occurs a couple times and when they are done use the `stop` method to remove the animations from memory, *"if you don't plan on replaying the animation"*.
+Don't just use the `stop` method, test it first on your site before deploying it in a  production enviroment.

 ## Best practices (these are from Animate Plus, but they are true for all Animation libraries)

 Animations play a major role in the design of good user interfaces.
 They help connecting actions to consequences, make the flow of interactions manifest, and greatly improve the polish and perception of a product.
 However, animations can be damaging and detrimental to the user experience if they get in the way.
 Here are a few best practices to keep your animations effective and enjoyable: